Latin Quarter Paris – A Walking Tour

 The starting point is 75 Rue St. Jacques where that street intersects Rue des Ecoles.
 This is our apartment building.

-The Rue St. Jacques is an incredibly straight and wide street by European standards and that’s because it was originally a Roman road leading to what was once the tiny outpost of Lutetia.
+The Rue St. Jacques is an incredibly straight and wide street by European standards and that’s because it was originally a Roman road leading to what was once the outpost of Lutetia.
 That’s the facade of the massive Sorbonne complex that takes up an entire big city block.

 The Sorbonne is actually the commonly used word for the University of Paris which is one of the world’s great institutions of higher learning and one of the oldest, tracing its roots back to 1150.
 It’s size is pretty damn impressive and stands in marked contrast to places like Oxford and Cambridge where the learning takes place in a much smaller colleges spread out over a large green area.
 Some of the Sorbonne’s most famous graduates are fairly obvious such as Marie Curie, Simone de Beauvoir and Charles Boyer, but others are quite surprising such as John Foster Dulles, Elie Wiesel, Ruth Westheimer (Dr. Ruth) and my all time least favourite actor, the bombastic Sam Waterston.